Female Psychopaths in Cinema

 Christian Bale’s portrayal of Patrick Bateman in “American Psycho” (2000) has become iconic.
 Directed by Mary Harron, the film offers a satirical look at 1980s Wall Street excess through the lens of a psychopathic investment banker.

-The film's ambiguous ending leaves viewers questioning the reality of Bateman's actions.
+The film’s ambiguous ending leaves viewers questioning the reality of Bateman’s actions.
+The story unfolds through Bateman's experiences, revealing the intricate narrative and character perspectives.
 It critiques consumer culture and the hollowness of corporate America.

 Basic Instinct and Catherine Tramell